authier-pm/authier/README.md

 ## Updating packages

 keep in mind that a single package can be in multiple subfolders, so if you update it in one place, make sure to update it everywhere

+## Yarn install

+We are using yarn workspaces so always run yarn in root folder.
+That's where the lockfile is.

+## How to run locally

+Refer to readme inside each subproject for all the instructions.
+Generally you will need to run backend + whatever client you want to develop.